-To circumvent the issue of censored websites, many travellers visiting China and ex-pats living in China use a
+To circumvent censored websites, many travellers visiting China and ex-pats living in China use a

 The issue is, would you want to, considering the government of these countries?
-Only you can make that decision, but according to this person’s personal experience, no foreigner has ever been arrested for using a
+Only you can make that decision, but no foreigner has ever been arrested for using a

 11) You can prevent advertisers and marketing companies from tracking your online activity

 Retargeting is a type of online advertising that usually relies on a cookie (a tiny code dropped into your browser when you visit a website).
-These third-party trackers give websites, eCommerce shops and search engines the ability to track your unique browsing habits and show you relevant ads when you visit other sites.
+These third-party trackers give websites, eCommerce shops and search engines the ability to track your unique browsing habits and show you relevant ads when visiting other sites.

 Retargeting looks something like this:

 You start looking for a product- In my case, I was looking for a sander and a jigsaw.
 I searched on

-Every site I visited after searching for power tools seemed to show me banner ads of the same Ryobi sander I was shopping for during the week.
+After searching for power tools, every site I visited seemed to show me banner ads of the same Ryobi sander I was shopping for during the week.
 Creepy right?
 It must have worked because I ended up buying a sander online.
 Damn those retargeted ads!